Michael Carrick: Early life

-Carrick was born to Vince and Lynn Carrick in Wallsend, Tyne and Wear, and first became involved in football at age four.
+Carrick was born to Vince and Lynn Carrick in Wallsend, Tyne and Wear, and first became involved in football at the age of four.
 A boyhood fan of Newcastle United, he played five-a-side football with Wallsend Boys Club on Saturday nights, courtesy of his father's volunteer work at the club.
-Aged nine, he had a trials with Middlesbrough, Stoke City, Arsenal, Crystal Palace and Chelsea.
-Football became more serious for him at the age of 12 when he was selected for Burnside High School and later on North Tyneside Schools.
+Aged nine, he had trials with Middlesbrough, Stoke City, Arsenal, Crystal Palace and Chelsea.

+At the age of 12 he was selected for North Tyneside Schools.
 While playing for Wallsend Boys' Club under-16s, he was capped for the England Boys' club side.
 At age 13, Carrick was profiled by the BBC children's programme Live & Kicking episode 49, which aired on 4 February 1995.
 During his school years, and the years up until his move to West Ham United, Carrick actually played as a centre-forward; it was only at West Ham that he started to play more often as a midfielder.
 He studied at Wallsend's Western Middle School and Burnside Community High School, completing his GCSE exams in 1997.

 Club career

 West Ham United

 Carrick was part of the West Ham United youth squad that won the FA Youth Cup in the 1998–99 season.
 He scored twice in their two-legged 9–0 record final victory over Coventry City.

 According to his manager at the time, Harry Redknapp, Carrick's difficulty at the start of his career was mainly physical and he lost almost two seasons to injuries because of his rapid growth.
 He made his debut for West Ham in a 1–1 away draw with Jokerit in the UEFA Intertoto Cup on 24 July 1999.
 His league debut came five weeks later on 28 August, when he replaced Rio Ferdinand in a 3–0 victory over Bradford City at Valley Parade.

 In November 1999, Carrick was sent on a one-month loan to Swindon Town and made his first appearance for them in a 0–0 draw at home with Norwich City.
-He scored his first ever professional career goal in a 2–1 defeat at home to Charlton Athletic on 23 November.
+He scored his first professional career goal in a 2–1 defeat at home to Charlton Athletic on 23 November.
 He scored once more during his loan spell, netting in a 1–1 draw at home to Walsall on 4 December.
 Although he impressed during his spell he could not help the team find a much-needed win during his 6 outings, playing his final game for them in a 3–0 defeat at Manchester City on 18 December.
 In February 2000, he was sent on loan again, this time to Birmingham City, making just two appearances for the Blues.
 Carrick returned to Upton Park and scored his first goal for West Ham United, scoring the first in a 5–0 home win over Coventry City on 22 April.
 During his first season he was voted as West Ham United's Young Player of the Year.